Zinc protoporphyrin: Clinical utility

-The virtue of elevated ZPP testing as a screen is that all of these conditions can be considered worth discovering.

 The fluorescent properties of ZPP in intact red cells allows the ZPP/heme molar ratio to be measured quickly, at low cost, and in a small sample volume.

-ZnPP is finding a new use as a drug in combined cancer therapies.

 History

 Porphyrin complexes of zinc have been known since the 1930s.
 In 1974 ZPP was identified as a major non-heme porphyrin formed in red cells as the result of lead poisoning or iron deficiency., It was already known at this time that non-heme protoporphyrin IX levels were elevated in these conditions, but prior investigators had used acidic extraction methods in their assays that converted ZPP to unbound Protoporphyrin IX.
 The early literature on quantifying zinc-PP levels may be unreliable.